-The ferry service that connects Unst to Yell (and via it to the Mainland of Shetland) and Fetlar runs from Belmont, at the south west tip of the island.
+The ferry service that connects Unst to Yell (and via it to the Mainland of Shetland) and Fetlar runs from Belmont, at the south-west tip of the island.
 There is also a daily bus service from Lerwick.
+(Continues below image...)

 The southern half and western side of Unst are both fairly uninhabited.
-A string of small settlements lead from Belmont east along the south coast to Uyeasound and beyond it to the south eastern tip of Unst.
+A string of small settlements lead from Belmont east along the south coast to Uyeasound and beyond it to the south-eastern tip of Unst.
 This is overlooked by Muness Castle, by far the grandest building on the island, albeit now in ruins.
-A little north is the fine beach at Sandwick.
+A little further north is the fine beach at Sandwick.

-The excellent main road from the ferry terminus leads north east as far as Baltasound, the scattered village "capital" of Unst.
+The excellent main road from the ferry terminus leads north-east as far as Baltasound, the scattered village "capital" of Unst.
 This is considerably less busy than it was a century ago at the height of the herring boom.
-But it remains home to many of Unst's services, including the leisure centre and school, the main harbour, and the airfield.
-The Baltasound Hotel is Unst's only hotel (and Britain's most northerly), while the nearby Valhalla Brewery is, in turn, Britain's most northerly brewery.
+But it remains home to many of Unst's services, including the leisure centre and school, the main harbour, and the largely mothballed airfield.
+The Baltasound Hotel is Unst's only hotel (and Britain's most northerly).

 North again brings you to Haroldswick.
 The village is home to the mothballed military base, while Saxa Vord on the hilltop above above still carries its aerials and domes.
-It is also home to Britain's most northerly church, plus the Unst Boat Haven and the Unst Heritage Centre.
+In recent years Saxa Vord has become home to a resort and to a gin distillery.

-From Haroldswick you can follow roads north west towards the nature reserve, cliffs and sea birds at Hermaness, or north east towards Britain's most northerly house (and road) at Skaw: plus more spectacular coastal scenery.
+From Haroldswick you can follow roads north-east towards Britain's most northerly house (and road) at Skaw.
+Or you can head north-west towards the nature reserve, cliffs and sea birds at Hermaness, overlooking Muckle Flugga, Britain's most northerly point.

 Visitor InformationView Location on Map